noice-noise/TECH-D/README.md

 ## Constraints/Limitations

-- No real-time location or GPS tracking
+- No real-time location or GPS tracking.
-- Models are based from public domain data and maps
+- Models are based from public domain data and maps.
-- Navigation inside a building is not available yet
+- Navigation and preview inside a building are not available yet.

 # Team